xmonader/letsbuildacompiler-pretty/src/tutor04_interpreters.md

                `x = x`  ,

 which  calls  for  no  action  at  all.
-We could reduce 18  in- structions to zero!
+We could reduce 18 instructions to zero!

-Note that there is no chance of optimizing this way in our trans- lator as it stands, because every action takes place immediately.
+Note that there is no chance of optimizing this way in our translator as it stands, because every action takes place immediately.

 Lazy  expression  evaluation  can  produce  significantly  better object code than  we  have  been  able  to  so  far.
 I warn you,